vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 there is a special bath in Kaveri river.
 Aṣādha-krtya-KR 196-218, KT 434-437, VKK 283–292, NS

 101-109; SMK 137-148.
-Some of the smaller observances of Āsādha are mentioned here.
+Some of the smaller observances of Āṣādha are mentioned here.
 Ekabhakta vrata for whole month ( SMK 137, KR 196 ); gift of sandals, umbrella, salt and myrobalans (v.
 1. 'new kambala') to a brāhmaṇa for securing favour of Vāmana (avatāra ) on the first or on some convenient day of Aṣādha; on su.
 2. if there is Pusya naksatra, Rathotsava of Kșsna, Balarāma and Subhadrā (TT 29, NS 101, SMK 137 ); on su.
 7 (fast on 6th and) worship of Sun called Vivasvat who appeared on Pārvāsādhā that day (KKN 390, SmK 138 ); on 8th image of Devi that killed Mahiṣāsura should be bathed with turmeric water and camphor and sandalwood paste, and feast to brāhmaṇas and maidens full of sweet dishes and tasty liquids and lamps lighted; NA 56, SmK 138; as to 9th see under Ubhaya navami; on tenth Varalaksmīvrata (very important in Tamil country ) and worship on a kalaśa; as to 11th and 12th vide under these words; Full Moon is very holy and gifts must be made ( Rāmāyaṇa q. by KR 214 ); if there be Uttarāsādha naksatra on Pūrnimā worship of ten Viśvedevas (KKN 393, KR 213 and H. of Dh. vol. IV p.
 457 ); gift of food on Pūrnimā gives inexhaustible merit (V. Dh.); on Purnimā

 H. D. 35